This website uses cookies

 Test WooCommerce REST API on Insomnia

-First, you need to install Insomnia on your system.
-Once it is installed, then you have to follow the below steps to perform REST API testing.
+The second platform that I’ll use to test REST APIs is Insomnia.
+To do this, you first need to install Insomnia on your system.
+Once it is installed, follow the below steps to perform REST API testing.

 • Select the Request Type as GET.